porterjamesj/website/content/blog/wedding-videobooth.md

 We also had to filter based on shape to avoid choosing other objects that were just being illuminated by the bulbs (faces, curtains, etc.), rather than the bulbs themselves.
-We removed from consideration any blobs that were "too rectangular" based on the ratio of their widths to heights, since the bulbs tended to appear pretty square no matter how you hold them, and illuminated faces, curtains, etc. tended to have one side longer than the other.
+We removed from consideration any blobs whose width was too different from their height, since the bulbs tended to look pretty square from any angle, whereas illuminated faces, curtains, etc. tended to have one side longer than the other.

-One problem we still had was that the measured colors of the bulbs fluctuated pretty substantially from frame to frame.
-If a single frame had the green bulb looking a bit less green than another blob, the algorithm would reassign it's location, resulting in weird, jittery drawing paths, and lines jumping across the screen.
+One problem we still had was momentary fluctuations in the bulb's color profiles.
+If something else in the scene, like a shirt or a face, looked more green than the green bulb for even a single frame, the algorithm would get confused about the green bulb's location, resulting in weird, jittery drawing paths, and lines jumping across the screen.

 To solve this problem, we ended up implementing "blob persistence" as described in [this Dan Shiffman